TIMELINE of ACTIVITIES 2013-2021

-Leadership of Harris County Sports and Convention Corporation and the Astrodome Conservancy began negotiations to codify a partnership to advance the reuse and redevelopment of the Astrodome.
+The leadership of Harris County Sports and Convention Corporation and the Astrodome Conservancy began negotiations to codify a partnership to advance the reuse and redevelopment of the Astrodome.

 Astrodome Conservancy leadership and staff meet again with County Judge Lina Hidalgo in support of Harris County’s reuse plan and Phase 1 of the Astrodome’s redevelopment.

-Financial and in-kind resources contributed
+Financial and in-kind resources contributed by Conservancy and partners,

-2013 – 2019: $910,000
+2013 – 2020: $1,177,000